Experiencing fraudulent transactions?

 Human monitoring

 Preventing fraud requires active monitoring from humans along with the use of automated tools.
-Our systems team monitors the logs and transaction success rates across all of our customers to proactively mitigate fraud.
+Our fraud team monitors activity logs and transaction success rates across all of our customers to proactively mitigate fraud.

 Enhanced Fraud Mitigation with Machine Learning